Pennsylvania Railroad 1361: Third restoration

-In May 2018, restoration hopes were renewed when former Philadelphia commissioner Bennett Levin and former Amtrak CEO Wick Moorman announced the creation of a private restoration fund.
+In May 2018, restoration hopes were renewed when a private restoration fund was created by Bennett Levin, a former Philadelphia commissioner, and Wick Moorman, a former CEO of Amtrak.
 No. 1361 needed a newly welded boiler, which would cost at least $1,000,000.
-Levin and Moorman also announced that once the locomotive was fully restored, it will eventually pull a set of ex-PRR P70 passenger cars and B60 baggage cars for use as a demonstration exhibit train.
+Levin and Moorman said that the restored locomotive would pull an exhibit train consisting of ex-PRR P70 passenger cars and B60 baggage cars.

-In February 2019, the group has planned to design a new boiler in order to meet the current Federal Railroad Administration (FRA) and mechanical engineering standards.
-In October 2019, No. 1361's tender was fully repaired and upgraded with rolling bearing trucks.
-Additionally, the tender's water scoop was restored for demonstration purposes.
-On June 24, 2021, the museum announced that they hired the contracting firm FMW Solutions to rebuild No. 1361's boiler with a new firebox.
-The total cost of the restoration work are estimated to be roughly $2.4 million.
-In October 2021, the old firebox was completely removed from No. 1361's boiler as part of FMW Solutions' total renovation.
+In February 2019, the group planned to design a new boiler with thicker steel to meet Federal Railroad Administration (FRA) and mechanical engineering standards.
+In October 2019, No. 1361's tender was fully repaired, given new roller-bearing trucks, and had its water scoop restored for demonstration.
+In June 2021, the museum hired the contracting firm FMW Solutions to rebuild No. 1361's boiler with a new firebox.
+In October 2021, the old firebox was removed from No. 1361's boiler as part of the renovation.

-In late June 2022, the construction of No. 1361's new firebox was commenced.
-At the same time, the Pennsylvania Railroad Technical and Historical Society (PRRTHS) donated $100,512.33 to the RRM for the construction.
-On October 14, 2022, the RMM went into partnership with the Western Maryland Scenic Railroad (WMSR) in Cumberland, Maryland, to run an evening fundraiser excursion being pulled by WSMR's No. 1309 steam locomotive with more than $13,000 raised to benefit No. 1361's restoration.
+In late June 2022, the construction of No. 1361's new firebox began.
+At the same time, the Pennsylvania Railroad Technical and Historical Society donated $100,512.33 to the RRM for the construction.
+On October 14, 2022, the RMM and the Western Maryland Scenic Railroad in Cumberland, Maryland, held an evening fundraiser: an excursion pulled by WSMR's No. 1309 steam locomotive; raising more than $13,000 for the restoration.
 (Note: Additionally, the latter's PRR 3 chime whistle was fitted on No. 1309.)
-By December 2022, the new firebox was nearing completion, although with thicker steel and other modifications of the 1914 design in order to comply with current FRA safety requirements.
+By December 2022, the new firebox was nearing completion.